6 Japanese Interview Tips That Will Help You Get The Job

 konkai omoushikomi no pojishon ni tsuite, dou rikai shiteimasu ka?

-(今回お申し込みのポジションについて、どう理解していますか / こんかいおもうしこみのぽじしょんについて、どうりかいしていますか)
+( 今回お申し込みのポジションについて、どう理解していますか / こんかいおもうしこみのぽじしょんについて、どうりかいしていますか)

-which means they are asking you about your application for this position and what you understand about this job role.
+This means they are asking you about your application for this position and what you understand about this job role.
 The key words to listen out for are お申し込み, ポジション and 理解.
 You need to discuss the job role and I would also include why you applied, and try to show how your experience matches the job role.

 Why did you apply for this job?